halcon74/halcon-overlay/README.md

 #### PACKAGES:

 * app-crypt/openpgp-keys-pm-utils - Package for testing the functionality of checking git commit signatures in ebuilds.
 Absent in ::gentoo.
+* app-crypt/openpgp-keys-worker - Ralf Hoffmann's openPGP key used to sign app-misc/worker releases.
+Absent in ::gentoo.
 * app-misc/Hello_World - Test program that I've written for learning purposes.
 It just prints 'Hello World!' to STDOUT.
 Absent in ::gentoo.
-* app-misc/worker - Version bump, relatively to the (obsolete) current 3.8.3 in ::gentoo (20.12.2020).
+* app-misc/worker - Version bump, relatively to the (obsolete) current 4.6.1 in ::gentoo (20.03.2021).
 The ebuild is significantly re-made.
+Verifying release signature is available (with USE flag 'verify-sig').
 * app-portage/g-cpan - So far for testing/learning purposes only.
 * app-text/evince - Building evince without gvfs and dbus.
 And it works!
 [MASKED], as I don't neither use nor maintain this ebuild anymore.
 * dev-perl/JSON - Version bump, relatively to the (obsolete) current 2.940.0 in ::gentoo (03.02.2021).